 There’s a reason this book has sold over one million copies!

-It will help you lay the groundwork for building a solid motion from the ground up.
+Although he does not directly reveal the Ben Hogan Secret, this book will help you lay the groundwork for building a solid motion from the ground up.
 If you’re looking for the fundamentals of golf taught by one of the best ball strikers of all time, this one is for you.
 If you’re looking for anything short game-related, skip this one as Ben Hogan only focuses on the full swing.

 5. How Champions Think (In Sports and Life), by Dr. Bob Rotella